Valley Fort RFC

-Valley Fort Rugby Football Club or Valley Fort RFC is one of the oldest mini and youth rugby clubs in Hong Kong., offering rugby for players 4–18 years of age.
+Valley Fort Rugby Football Club or Valley Fort RFC is one of the oldest mini and youth rugby clubs in Hong Kong, offering rugby for players 4–18 years of age.
 It follows the widespread Football Code of Rugby Union and is the Academy Section of Hong Kong Rugby Football Union Division One Club, Valley Rugby Football Club.

 Valley Fort RFC was founded in the 1970s through the merger of two of Hong Kong’s oldest and most prestigious rugby clubs, Stanley Fort RFC and Valley RFC.
 The original training ground was Stanley Fort – at the time, the home of the British Garrison on Hong Kong Island.
-Some of our teams continue to train at the Fort.
-However, with over 650 playing members, we are now one of the largest junior clubs in Hong Kong and have added training venues in Tai Tam, Aberdeen and Happy Valley.
+Some of the teams continue to train at the Fort.
+However, with over 650 playing members, it is now one of the largest junior clubs in Hong Kong and has expanded its training venues to Tai Tam, Aberdeen, and Happy Valley.

 Membership

 Being a mini/youth rugby club, membership is through the youth players themselves; parents are not required to obtain a membership before their child can participate in rugby.
-Although there are no adult memberships, unlike the social norm practised by a number of prominent social clubs which offer mini/youth rugby, parents get involved by taking up the role as a team manager or coach – usually in one group in which their own child plays.
+Although there are no adult memberships, unlike the social norm practiced by a number of prominent social clubs which offer mini/youth rugby, parents get involved by taking up the role as a team manager or coach – usually in one group in which their own child plays.
 In other cases, these parents join the club council/committee and administer the club.
 Membership application is relatively straightforward.
 There are few formalities apart from annual membership renewal at the start of each season in August/September.